 Now compare and find the common offers that the visitor will see as he or she moves in the marketplace looking for the products and services related to that keyword conversation.
 The key is "the conversation."

 Remember, if you spend 50% of your time studying your competition and the other 50% figuring out how to make a better ad, you will always be ahead of your competition.
-These sites have a wealth of information that we can use to test and tweak the offer.
+These sites have a wealth of information that you can use to test and tweak your offer.

 When you find something on a competitor’s page that you don’t have, test it against your offer.
 If it increases response, keep it.
 If not, discard it.
 You are using the current market place offers to create a test battery of these elements: